dielupovissa/ISAPI/README.md

-# ISAPI Automation with Powershell
+# ISAPI-Hikvision Automation with Powershell

 > This project has the purpose to create many scripts as needed to automate all boring tasks on hikvivion surveillance system.